Critical points of modular forms: Introduction

-\paragraph{Critical points of modular forms} Notice that the only zero of~$\Delta$ in the fundamental domain~$\mathcal{F}$ is at the cusp, whereas the Eisenstein series have all their zeros in~$\mathcal{F}$ on the unit circle \cite{RSD}.
-Our main theorem expresses the number of critical points of a modular form~$g$ in terms of the number of zeros of this modular form on the boundary of~$\mathcal{F}$.
+\paragraph{Critical points of modular forms} Modular forms admit infinitely many non-equivalent critical points \cite{Seb12}.
+By counting the number of critical points within a fundamental domain $\gamma\mathcal{F}$ ($\gamma \in \sltwoz$), we refine this statement.
+Notice that the only zero of~$\Delta$ in the fundamental domain~$\mathcal{F}$ is at the cusp, whereas the Eisenstein series have all their zeros in~$\mathcal{F}$ on the unit circle \cite{RSD}.
+Our main theorem expresses the number of critical points of a modular form in terms of the number of zeros of this modular form on the boundary of~$\mathcal{F}$.

 Write~$C(g)$ for the number of distinct zeros~$z$ of~$g$ satisfying $|z|=1$ and $-\frac{1}{2}\leq \Re (z)\leq 0$, where a zero $z$ is counted with weight $e_z^{-1}$ (i.e., a zero at $\rho=-\frac{1}{2}+ \frac{1}{2}\sqrt{3}\,\ii$ or at~$\ii$ is counted with weight~$\frac{1}{3}$ or~$\frac{1}{2}$ respectively).
 Write~$L(g)$ for the number of distinct zeros~$z$ of~$g$ at the cusp or satisfying $\mathrm{Re}(z)=-\frac{1}{2}$ and $|z|> 1$. \begin{thm} Let~$g$ be a modular form of weight~$k$ with \emph{real} Fourier coefficients.
 Then,